 [PDF] 1981.
 Natural Selection and Social Behavior: Recent Research and New Theory, New York: Chiron Press, ca. 500 pp. (R. D. Alexander and D. W. Tinkle, eds.).

 [PDF] 1955.
 Capturing the melodies of insect singers.
 Magnetic Film and Tape Recording Magazine 2(5A): 34-37.
-[The whole issue is included in this PDF]
+[The entire issue is included in this file].

 [PDF] 1957.
 Sound production and associated behavior in insects.
 Ohio Journal of Science 57(2): 101-113.